jupyter-server/jupyter_server/docs/source/other/full-config.rst

 ServerApp.max_body_size : Int
     Default: ``536870912``

     Sets the maximum allowed size of the client request body, specified in the Content-Length request header field.
 If the size in a request exceeds the configured value, a malformed HTTP message is returned to the client.

     Note: max_body_size is applied even in streaming mode.

 ServerApp.max_buffer_size : Int
     Default: ``536870912``

     Gets or sets the maximum amount of memory, in bytes, that is allocated for use by the buffer manager.

+ServerApp.min_open_files_limit : Int
+    Default: ``0``

+    Gets or sets a lower bound on the open file handles process resource limit.
+This may need to be increased if you run into an
+    OSError: [Errno 24] Too many open files.
+    This is not applicable when running on Windows.

 ServerApp.notebook_dir : Unicode